DaveyMburu/predicting-vaccine-uptake-using-behavioral-and-background-data/README.md

 4. How does the number of people in a household affect vaccine uptake?

-The above questions hence make up the 4 objectives of this project
+The above questions hence make up the 4 objectives of this project in addition to finding the best model for predicting negative vaccine uptake cases

 ## Data Understanding